 As of November 2019, a total of 71 studies have investigated the relationship between fluoride and human intelligence, and over 60 studies have investigated the relationship fluoride and learning/memory in animals.
 Of these investigations, 63 studies have found that elevated fluoride exposure is associated with reduced IQ in humans, while over 60 animal studies have found that fluoride exposure impairs the learning and/or memory capacity of animals.
-The human studies, which are based on IQ examinations of 22,747 children (60 studies) and 245 adults (2 studies), provide compelling evidence that fluoride exposure during the early years of life can damage a child’s developing brain.
+The human studies, which are based on IQ examinations of The human studies, which are based on IQ examinations of 23,256 children (61 studies) and 245 adults (2 studies), provide compelling evidence that fluoride exposure during the early years of life can damage a child’s developing brain.

 After reviewing 27 of the human IQ studies, a team of Harvard scientists concluded that fluoride’s effect on the young brain should now be a “high research priority.”
 (Choi, et al 2012).
 Other reviewers have reached similar conclusions, including the prestigious National Research Council (NRC), and scientists in the Neurotoxicology Division of the Environmental Protection Agency (Mundy, et al).
 In the list of the IQ studies, we summarize the results from the 62 studies that have found associations between fluoride and reduced IQ and provide links to full-text copies of the studies.